-- 4.1 A summary of the performance information relating to the Corporate Plan indicators as at period 3 has been provided as Appendix A. A more detailed assessment of this same indicator set's performance has been included as Appendix B. - 4.2 In keeping with previous reports, the enhanced Human Resources Workforce Data has been provided as Appendix C for the same period.
-The format and presentation of this data is being developed to ensure it is meaningful for members so it can accurately inform strategic decision making moving forward. - 4.3 A definition key has now been added to Appendix C. This is to facilitate better understanding of the data and help guide accurate and efficient decision making in respect of the Council's workforce moving forward. - 4.4 This report contains corporate performance indicators that are measured on a quarterly basis in addition to those indicators that are measured and reported monthly.
-As a result, there are more indicators featured in this report than in the first two periods for the current financial year.
-For convenience, a high-level performance summary for quarterly indicators has been provided within Appendix A. - 4.5 We continue to identify and develop indicators where appropriate.
+- 4.2 A summary of the performance information relating to the Corporate Plan indicators as at period 4 has been provided as Appendix A. A more detailed assessment of this same indicator set's performance has been included as Appendix B. - 4.3 In keeping with previous reports, the enhanced Human Resources Workforce Data has been provided as Appendix C for the same period.
+The format and presentation of this data continues to be developed to ensure it is meaningful for members so it can accurately inform strategic decision making moving forward. - 4.4 A definition key was added to Appendix C earlier this year.
+This is to facilitate better understanding of the data and help guide accurate and efficient decision making in respect of the Council's workforce moving forward. - 4.5 We continue to identify and develop indicators where appropriate.
 This is specifically important where there are gaps in measuring how effectively we are delivering against the Council's key commitments or strategic aspirations identified within key partnership arrangements.

-Benchmark and Comparative data.
+Benchmark and Comparative data

-- 4.6 As stated in previous reports, the Council recognises the importance of having comparable and reliable benchmark data and continues to make progress in establishing these.
-The performance team are working closely with directors and service leads to ensure that meaningful benchmark networks and comparative data exist moving forward.
-It is anticipated that the second quarter's performance reports will feature more meaningful and relevant benchmark data across many of the indicators provided. - 4.7 Benchmark data has been updated across many national indicators.
-Where this applies, the benchmark figures included within the report have been updated with the source and applicable update date provided. - 4.8 It is anticipated that the performance report for period 6 will feature more meaningful and relevant benchmark data across multiple indicators in light of the newly established East Midlands Benchmark group. - 4.9 East Midlands Benchmarking group has been created for the 2022/23 financial year with 13 Councils from East Midlands signed up to take part so far.
+4.6 As stated in previous reports, the Council recognises the importance of having comparable and reliable benchmark data and continues to make progress in establishing these.
+The performance team continue to work closely with directors and service leads to ensure that meaningful benchmark networks and comparative data exist moving forward.

+- 4.7 It is anticipated that future performance reports will feature more meaningful and relevant benchmark data across a number of indicators in light of the newly established East Midlands Benchmark group. - 4.8 East Midlands Benchmarking group has been created for the 2022/23 financial year with 13 Councils from East Midlands signed up to take part so far.
 A list of 10 commonly measured Performance Indicators has been put together with the aim of sharing performance data between group members in a secure environment on a quarterly basis.
 The aim of the benchmarking club is not to rank authorities but to identify best practice and learn from neighbouring authorities accordingly